jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 - We now need to commit by RPC: Issue the call `L3VPN Service/RPC commit-l3vpn-svc`.
 In the Response body you should receive "status": "complete".
 This shows the setup has been competed successfully.

+- Now configure the call `L3VPN Service/create site cus1_ce2` in the same way, but this time editing the body according to your setup for site 2

+- Again, issue the call by hitting **Send**, ensuring you receive the Response: Status **201 Created**

+- Finally, we again need to commit by RPC: Issue the same RPC call `L3VPN Service/RPC commit-l3vpn-svc`.
+In the Response body you should receive "status": "complete".
+This shows the setup has been competed successfully.

 ### Delete the L3VPN connection
 If you want to remove the L2VPN connection:
 1. Delete the l3vpn service by using the Postman REST call: `L3VPN Service/delete vpn service cus1_vpn1`.
 There is no body to the call.
-2. Delete the site by using the Postman REST call: `L3VPN Service/delete site cus1_ce1`.
+2. Delete the sites by using the Postman REST calls:
+  - `L3VPN Service/delete site cus1_ce1`.
 There is no body to the call.
+  - `L3VPN Service/delete site cus1_ce2`.
+There is no body to the call.
-3. We now need to commit by RPC: Issue the Postman REST call: `L3VPN Service/RPC commit-l3vpn`.
+3. We now need to commit by RPC: Issue the Postman REST call: `L3VPN Service/RPC commit-l3vpn-svc`.
 There is no body to the call.
   - In the Response body you should receive "status": "complete".
 This shows the deletion has been competed successfully.

 ### frinx-l3vpn-testing